-The responsibility accounting system is a mechanism by which cost and revenue accumulated and reported to the top management to take an effective decision.
+The responsibility accounting system is a mechanism by which cost and revenue accumulated and reported to the top management to make an effective decision.
 It gives freedom to individuals to show their skills for reducing the cost and increasing the revenue of the organizations.

 This has been a guide to what is Responsibility Accounting.
-Here we discuss the key components of responsibility centers along with examples and responsibility center types.
+Here we discuss the critical components of responsibility centers along with examples and responsibility center types.
 We also discuss the advantages and disadvantages.
 You can learn more about accounting from the following articles –